123Lniner/123Lniner/README.md

 - 😄 Pronouns: He, him
 - ⚡ Fun fact: You can find me on Roblox (123L_niner), Besiege (lriver1), or Fortnite (lriver123).

+Please don't open the main page in a new tab, rather, open it in this tab because there is a button that will be useless if opened in a new tab.

 <!---
 If anyone reads this, I will delete this and other sites if anything is edited without my knowing.
 --->